AntonioDaria/CV/README.md

 | [Rails-Rest-API](https://github.com/AntonioDaria/Rails-REST-API)| Half day |  basic back-end REST API built to perform CRUD functions.| Rails, Postgresql | N/A |

 ## Experience

+**IBM** (Jan 2020 to Present)
+*Cloud Software Developer*

+Working alongside the IBM garage team helping organization modernizing their software architecture and implementing cloud-based solutions levering technologies such as Red Hat
+OpenShift, Kubernetes, and Docker among all.
+Building MVP’s using, agile techniques such as TDD, and pair programming.
+Currently on a project building a mobile application on both IOS and Android platform using the following tech stack:
+- Cloudant a non-relational, distributed database service based on the Apache-backed CouchDB project.
+- Node.js
+- React
+- React Native
+- TypeScript

 **Ubiquity Press UK** (Jan 2019 to Present)
 *Junior Software Developer*